PROTECT NATURAL RESOURCES

 Our first step to tackling our reliance on imported energy is always to breakdown how we use it, and then we focus on reducing the demand.
 We take simple measures like converting to LED lighting and maximising insulation.
 Smart design helps, such as under-floor heating, as does the wise application of materials; we lay sheep’s wool insulation throughout our buildings as a natural alternative to more commonly used man-made products.
 There are technological aids too; a voltage optimiser to moderate and trim the electricity we draw, whilst motion sensors and thermostats only switch on appliances when needed.

 And then we turn to clever adaptations for recycling the energy we do consume.
 In the Farmshop café we capture heat above our wood-fired ovens and circulate it through the kitchen’s hot water system.
-In our Esher restaurant, we pass the cold mains water through the warm kitchen extract flue before it tops up the boiler; the few degrees we raise the temperature saves many kilowatts of work for the boiler.

 When we are confident we have reduced and recycled as much energy as feasible, we look at generating the necessary remaining demands.
 At the Farmshop, a woodchip boiler provides warmth and hot water.
 The farm’s carefully managed woodlands provide the fuel for our café’s oven.
 Growing our own materials guarantees a positive impact, and in 2007 we planted 24,000 mixed trees to safeguard our future supply and woodland habitats.